-Smoking is not allowed in the playing area (which includes all spaces inside Conventum Arena as well as playing areas at Scandic Grand Hotel).
+Smoking is not allowed inside Conventum Arena as well as playing areas at Scandic Grand Hotel.
 It is not allowed to leave the table during a session for smoking purposes.
 A player found smoking during a session in which he/she is playing will be assessed a penalty of 2 VPs in the Swiss, 6 IMPs in KO-matches on every occasion.
 So called "electronic cigarettes" are included in these regulations.